cantaloupe-project/cantaloupe/UPGRADING.md

 7. Purge your derivative cache.
 8. If you were using the `processor.metadata.preserve` key, you will need to use the new `metadata()` delegate method instead.
+9. If you were using the `cookie` key in the delegate script context hash, note that its structure has changed to a hash of cookie name-value pairs.
+    This is how it was documented to work, and how it was supposed to work, in prior versions.
-9. KakaduDemoProcessor is no longer available.
+10. KakaduDemoProcessor is no longer available.
 If you were using it, you must switch to either OpenJpegProcessor or KakaduNativeProcessor.
-10. Note that the `false` value supplied to the `cache` URL query argument (e.g. `?cache=false`) has been replaced by `nocache`. `false` can still be used, but is deprecated and may be removed in a future version.
+11. Note that the `false` value supplied to the `cache` URL query argument (e.g. `?cache=false`) has been replaced by `nocache`. `false` can still be used, but it is deprecated and may be removed in a future version.

 ## 4.0.x → 4.1